Chronic inflammatory demyelinating polyradiculoneuropathy

-The author reports on the entity known as pure autonomic failure.
+In this article, the author reports on the entity known as pure autonomic failure.
 The author details the clinical features, pathogenesis and pathophysiology, and the oftentimes difficult differential diagnosis.
 In addition, the author sheds light on developments, including predictive factors for phenotype conversion of patients with an earlier diagnosis of pure autonomic failure and more sinister diagnoses like multiple system atrophy or dementia with Lewy bodies.

 • Pure autonomic failure remains a diagnosis of exclusion.
 However, newer biomarkers can assist in distinguishing between the development of Lewy body diseases and multiple system atrophy.

 • More sinister synucleinopathies, notably multiple system atrophy, often start with a similar clinical picture to pure autonomic failure.